The Bourlon Law Firm understands the difficulties the working person is experiencing RIGHT Now.

 Do you really want a court or jury to make those decisions for you?

 If negotiation and mediation fail, either party can request that the court set the case for trial.

 A trial can be before the court or before a jury upon request.

-At Bourlon Law Firm, we strive to achieve successful outcomes in negotiation or mediation to save you time and money.
-If we need to go to trial, we will be well-prepared and will aggressively fight for your rights.
+The Bourlon Law Firm strives to achieve successful outcomes in negotiation or mediation to save you time and money.
+If you need to go to trial, you will be well-prepared and The Bourlon Law Firm will aggressively fight for your rights.